karls/uom-wifi-activator/README.md

 Tire of manually putting in your username and password every time you want to connect to the university wifi?
 Well, this script will ease the pain a bit.

+## Requirements

+* Python2
+* NetworkManager

+I've only tested it with Python 2.7.3 on Arch Linux, but it probably works with lower versions as well.
+If it doesn't, feel free to file a ticket or patch it and submit a pull request.

 ## Install

 Clone this repository to somewhere in your filesystem.
 In my example, it lives in